It’s monsoon and the rain is here!!

 The study took seven guys and put them in climatic chambers that replicate weather conditions and recorded their physiological responses.
 The participants ran in cold, rain-like weather conditions versus no rain for 30 minutes, measuring breathing, skin temperature, oxygen consumption, muscle exertion and stress levels.
 It was found those worked out in the rain trained harder, used higher levels of oxygen and burned off a little more energy.

 There are a variety of regimens to try out when it comes to exercising in the rains, you can run or simply jog.
 You see those jungle gyms outside kindergartens?
 You could even get a dynamic workout in using that jungle gym.
 No one will be using it in the rain, and it’ll be tons of fun too!

 If you don’t mind a little rain on you, place the gym equipment in the rain.
-You can adapt a an elliptical cross trainer for use as long as it’s waterproof.
-There are such garden gyms available.
+You can adopt an elliptical cross trainer for use as long as it’s waterproof.
+There are plenty of such garden gyms available.